ShahafErez/Lettuce-Cook/README.md

 # Lettuce Cook

 Lettuce Cook is a recipe-sharing website that allows users to explore, save favorites, and search for recipes easily.
-The application is built using Java Spring Boot for the backend and React for the frontend.
+The application is built using Java Spring Boot for the backend and React for the frontend, and it utilizes a microservices architecture for enhanced scalability and maintainability.

 ## Features